MyHush/hushchat/README.md

   * Password Hashing API (Argon2id)

 In terms of hash functions, Blake2B and SHA256 are used.

+## How does HushChat protect my privacy?

+Glad you asked!!
+HushChat adds various layers of privacy on top of our "base" Zcash Protocol, heavily using libsodium.

+  * Every HushChat has per-conversation encryption
+    * This means that every time Alice talks to a new Bob, they have unique encryption keys compared to every other chat.
+  * Every HushChat conversation constantly "ratchets"
+    * The secret keys to each conversation constantly change, providing "forward secrecy"
+    * If you can steal the secret keys to one chat, it won't decrypt future chats nor can you impersonate future chats
+  * Every HushChat is additionally encrypted with a user passphrase, independent of wallet.dat private keys
+    * This means if your device is seized/liberated/stolen and your wallet.dat inserted in ChainAnalysis or similar blockchain analysis platform, your chats are encrypted blobs of useless information
+  * HushChats cannot be truncated, removed, reordered, duplicated or modified without being detected
+    * There are very strong encryption/decryption guarantees provided by libsodium secretstreams: https://doc.libsodium.org/secret-key_cryptography/secretstream

 ## Where can I learn more?